jaswu51/DGI/README.md

 # Notes

-## This repo has forked DGI, but extended from GCN embeddings to GAT embeddings successfully.
+## This repo has forked DGI, but extended from GCN embeddings to GAT embeddings.

 The GAT algorithm has allows the edges to have 2-dimension features, weight and label.